Nausherwan-E-Adil: Soundtrack

 The film had music direction by C. Ramchandra and the credited lyricist is Parwaiz Shamsi.
 In reality, the songs were written by Shams Lucknowi.
-He asked Sohrab Modi to credit the name of Perwaiz Shamsi (his daughter) because he wanted to leave something on her name.
+He asked Sohrab Modi to credit the name of Parvez Shamsi (his daughter) because he wanted to leave something on her name.
 The playback singers were Lata Mangeshkar, Mohammed Rafi, Asha Bhosle, Zohrabai Ambalewali and Chandbala.
 The film had some popular songs including the ghazal, "Yeh Hasrat Thi Kay Is Duniya Mein Bas Do Kaam Kar Jaate", sung by Mohammed Rafi for Raaj Kumar.